-Students wanting to study in the UK for six months or less can study on a Visitor Visa.
-There is still a Short-Term Student visa for students studying English language courses of 6 to 11 months.
+Students wanting to study in the UK for six months or less can apply for a Short-Term Student visa.

 For most students, the Short-Term Student Visa category has been discontinued from 1 December 2020.
 The extended Short-Term Student Visa for those studying English Language courses of 6-11 months is still in place.

-If you are studying in the UK for 6 months or less, please see the following:
+If you’re studying in the UK for 6 months or less, please see the following:

-• If you are a visa national you will need to submit a visa application overseas and obtain a visa in order to come to the UK as a visitor.
+- If you’re a visa national, you will need to submit a visa application overseas and obtain a visa in order to come to the UK as a visitor:

-• If you are an EU/EEA national and you entered the UK before 23:00 on 31 December 2020, you will have entered the UK on the same basis as before the UK left the EU.
+- If you’re a EU/EEA national and you entered the UK before 23:00 on 31 December 2020, you will have entered the UK on the same basis as before the UK left the EU.
 You will not have entered the UK as a visitor, and we would advise you to apply under the EU Settlement Scheme as soon as possible, and no later than 30 June 2021.

-If you are a national of a country that can use egates to enter the UK (Australia, Canada, Japan, New Zealand, Singapore, South Korea, United States, all EU/EEA countries and Switzerland) there will no longer be any need to specifically ask to see a Border Force Officer when you enter the UK.
+- If you’re a national of a country that can use e-gates to enter the UK (Australia, Canada, Japan, New Zealand, Singapore, South Korea, United States, all EU/EEA countries and Switzerland) there will no longer be any need to specifically ask to see a Border Force Officer when you enter the UK.

-You can study using a visitor visa where you are undetaking any of the following at The University of Sheffield:
+You can study using a visitor visa where you are undertaking any of the following at The University of Sheffield:

-- short course or courses that will be completed within 6 months
+- A short course, or courses, that will be completed within 6 months

 - you must be aged 16 years or over; and